-The first step in making things cleaned up and organized.
-This improves efficiency, helps increase quality, and makes it simpler to spot problems and enhances productivity.
+The first step is making things clean and organized.
+This improves efficiency, helps improve quality, and makes it easier to spot and address problems.

 Regular cleaning and maintenance.

 Make it easy to maintain – simplify and standardize.